kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_Plugins.md

 PlayerEvents
 {
  public enum Type {
-         STATE_CHANGED, //IDLE, LOADING, READY, BUFFERING;
+        STATE_CHANGED,
         CAN_PLAY,   // Sent when enough data is available that the media can be played, at least for a couple of frames.
 This corresponds to the HAVE_ENOUGH_DATA readyState.
         DURATION_CHANGE,   //  The metadata has loaded or changed, indicating a change in duration of the media.
 This is sent, for example, when the media has loaded enough that the duration is known.
         ENDED,   //  Sent when playback completes.
         ERROR,   //  Sent when an error occurs.
 The element's error attribute contains more information.
 See Error handling for details.
         LOADED_METADATA,   //  The media's metadata has finished loading; all attributes now contain as much useful information as they're going to.
         PAUSE,   //  Sent when playback is paused.
         PLAY,   //  Sent when playback of the media starts after having been paused; that is, when playback is resumed after a prior pause event.
         PLAYING,   //  Sent when the media begins to play (either for the first time, after having been paused, or after ending and then restarting).
         SEEKED,   //  Sent when a seek operation completes.
         SEEKING,   //  Sent when a seek operation begins.
         TRACKS_AVAILABLE, // Sent when track info is available.
         REPLAY, //Sent when replay happened.
-        PLAYBACK_PARAMS, // Sent event that notify about changes in the playback parameters.
+        PLAYBACK_INFO_UPDATED, // Sent event that notify about changes in the playback parameters.
 When bitrate of the video or audio track changes or new media loaded.
-Holds the PlaybackParamsInfo.java object with relevant data.
+Holds the PlaybackInfo.java object with relevant data.
-        VOLUME_CHANGED // Sent when volume is changed.
+        VOLUME_CHANGED, // Sent when volume is changed.
+        STOPPED, // sent when stop player api is called METADATA_AVAILABLE, // Sent when there is metadata available for this entry.
+        SOURCE_SELECTED, // Sent when the source was selected.
 }
 {% endhighlight %}